-Unless you authorize MSSB to vote proxies, we will forward to you, or your designee, any proxy materials that we receive for securities in your account.
-Unless we vote proxies for you, we cannot advise you on particular proxy solicitations.
-If MSSB votes proxies for you, you cannot instruct MSSB on how to cast any particular vote.
+Unless you delegate discretion to a third party to vote proxies, we will forward to you, or your designee, any proxy materials that we receive for securities in your account.
+We cannot advise you on any particular proxy solicitation.

 We will not provide advice or take action with respect to legal proceedings (including bankruptcies) relating to the securities in your account, except to the extent required by law.